JSBSim-Team/jsbsim/joss_paper/paper.md

 ### Propulsion

-JSBSim includes engine models covering piston, turbine, turboprop, rocket and electric engines.
+JSBSim includes engine models covering piston, turbine, turboprop, rocket (liquid and solid), and electric engines.
 Configuration parameters are defined to specify the performance of specific engines.

 A `propulsion` element is defined which specifies an engine file for the specific engine, it’s physical location and orientation on the aircraft.